SNU-ARC/ADA-NNS/README.md

 # ADA-NNS

-ADA-NNS is a novel angular distance-gudied search method for graph-based approximate nearest neighbor search (ANNS).
-It effectively filters neighbors that are less relevantt to the query and computes distances to the query only for the candidate neighbors.
+ADA-NNS is a novel angular distance-guided search method for graph-based approximate nearest neighbor search (ANNS).
+It effectively filters neighbors that are less relevant to the query and computes distances to the query only for the candidate neighbors.
 It not only achieves the state-of-the art performance for various datasets, but also maintains good compatibility with existing proximity graphs, such as NSG, Vamana, and NSSG.

 Please refer to the full paper ADA-NNS.